WEREMSOFT/raylib-wiki-fork/Compile-for-OSX.md

 3) Setup build script

 You can create a build.sh file that you can run to compile your project.
-In the example below your project is named my_app.cpp (for C++) and compiles to my_app.
+In the example below your project is named my_app.c (for C) or my_app.cpp (for C++), and compiles to my_app.

 ````
 clang++ -I /path/to/raylib/src -L /usr/local/lib -L /path/to/raylib/release/libs/osx -lglfw -lraylib -framework GLUT -framework OpenGL -framework Cocoa my_app.cpp -o my_app